 The costs related to a catastrophic injury are equally catastrophic.
 Immediate medical expenses will give way to rehabilitation and long-term care needs.
 A person affected in this way will often lose all future income as an effect of the injury, and yet living expenses and other needs continue to accumulate.

 That’s why when you’ve suffered a catastrophic injury it’s vital that you work with someone who understands how to help.
-Each situation is different, but the attorneys at Kohan & Bablove, LLP have the experience needed to approach every catastrophic injury case effectively.
+Each situation is different, but the attorneys at Kohan & Bablove, Injury Attorneys have the experience needed to approach every catastrophic injury case effectively.

 Give us a call today at 1-844-404-2400 or contact us online through the form below to schedule a no-cost, no-pressure consultation to discuss your case and learn more.